-Swap allows you to make changes to your class schedule without losing your spot in your current class (until the spot is confirmed), so it's always favourable to swap instead of dropping and then adding.
+Swap allows you to make changes to your class schedule without losing your spot in your current class (until the spot is confirmed), so it's always best to swap instead of drop and then add.

-You can also swap components (e.g., changing a laboratory section) without touching the associated course.
+You can also swap components (e.g., changing a laboratory section) without touching the associated main class (e.g., LEC, SEM).
 Be sure to follow the instructions on the Schedule of Classes for associated related components.

 What's the last day to drop a course?

 Normally, a course can be dropped up to the day before the Final Examination Period begins.
 However, the timing of the drop is important in determining refunds and grades earned.
 Learn more about the 100% and 50% refund deadlines, and the WD (withdrew) and WF (withdrew/failure - grade 32%) drop/add deadlines; see the exact dates on the list of Important Dates.